Statistics show that 75% of global candidates are 'passive job seekers'

-Passive candidates can be defined as individuals who are not actively seeking a new job role, due to either being satisfied in their current role, being part of an ongoing project or simply a lack of motivation to seek opportunity.
-Whilst an active candidate takes action to find a better vocation, to improve career prospects and in theory give themselves more opportunity for change.
+Passive candidates can be defined as individuals who are not actively seeking a new job role, due to either being satisfied in their current role, being part of an ongoing project, or simply a lack of motivation to seek opportunity.
+Whereas, an active candidate takes action to find a better vocation, improve career prospects, and in theory give themselves more opportunity for change.

 Is it better to be an active or passive candidate?

 The type of candidate you should aim to be is highly dependent on which sector or type of industry you work within.
-Sectors such as administration, customer service and sales are often seen as more 'disposable' skill sets, with willing replacements said to be easier to find.
-As a candidate working in this employer led environment, you cannot afford to be as passive and will likely benefit from actively making yourself accessible to potential employers either via numerous jobs applications, adding your details to a CV database or engaging with recruitment agency.
+Sectors such as administration, customer service, and sales are often seen as more 'disposable' skill sets, with willing replacements said to be easier to find.
+As a candidate working in this employer-led environment, you cannot afford to be as passive and will likely benefit from actively making yourself accessible to potential employers either via numerous job applications, adding your details to a CV database, or engaging with a recruitment agency.

-As a short answer, no it is not better to solely an active or passive, the first question you need to ask yourself is where do I fit on the scale below?
-Are you in a low skilled environment needing to work that bit harder to find new opportunity, are you highly skilled and can afford to take a foot off the gas, or like most of us are you somewhere in the middle just looking to make yourself that little bit more desirable to a potential employer?
+As a short answer, no; it is not better to solely be an active or passive candidate.
+The first question you need to ask yourself is where do I fit on the scale below?
+Are you in a low-skilled environment needing to work that bit harder to find new opportunity, are you highly skilled and can afford to take a foot off the gas, or like most of us are you somewhere in the middle just looking to make yourself that little bit more desirable to a potential employer?